 Veterans Parkway Church of Christ

 It meant so much to us to spend some time with Wilson and Julie Adams in Murfreesboro, Tennessee.
-I owe a lot to Wilson, the preacher at the Veteran's Parkway church of Christ.
+I owe a lot to Wilson, the preacher at the Veterans Parkway church of Christ.
 Of course, I’m certainly not alone.
-As a writer of over 30 books, you may in some way have also benefited by Wilson’s easy-to-read, practical style of sharing life-improving, Biblical principles.
+As a writer of over 30 books, you may in some way have also benefited by Wilson’s easy-to-read, practical style of sharing life-improving, biblical principles.
 Even if you’ve not yet read any of Wilson’s books, you may be one of the thousands of followers on his Facebook page that profit spiritually from his timely insights and encouragements posted there.

-We met Wilson years ago when he came to Beaverton, Oregon to preach a gospel meeting.
-In the course of his visit I shared with him what I was writing and after perusing it, he found value in what I had to say and advised me to send the transcript of my book Your Fresh Start to Andy Alexander at One Stone Publishing.
+We met Wilson years ago when he came to Beaverton, Oregon, to preach a gospel meeting.
+In the course of his visit, I shared with him what I was writing and after perusing it, he found value in what I had to say and advised me to send the transcript of my book Your Fresh Start to Andy Alexander at One Stone Publishing.
 It was a dream come true when, not long after, Andy electronically sent my book back to me with the template he recommended for its printing.
 After I sent to him the watercolor painting of evergreen trees I had in mind for the cover, I signed a contract with One Stone to be the distributor of my book.

-Because of Wilson’s and Andy’s help, now my book is not only available to us to hand out to the fellow travelers we meet at RV Parks or shop owners we meet as we live nomadically.
-One Stone has even made it possible to purchase Your Fresh Start electronically for group use within congregations and so forth.
-I love that now I am able to hand, in an instant to every soul I meet, a little book containing five life-changing, foundational principles: 1.
-How humble, honest, logical hearts can know with certainty there’s a God 2.
-How can can know with certainty that the Bible is God’s perfect instruction for our lives.
-3. How we can know with certainty that Jesus is Who He said He was: The Messiah.
-4.How to get the church back to doing everything God’s way.
-5. How to live a life that honors God’s standards of morality.
+Because of Wilson’s and Andy’s help, now my book is not only available to us to hand out to the fellow travelers we meet at RV Parks or shop owners we meet as we live nomadically, One Stone has even made it possible to purchase Your Fresh Start electronically for group use within congregations and so forth.
+I love that now I am able to hand, to any soul I meet, a little book containing these five life-changing, foundational principles:

 During our visit we were so encouraged to learn how Wilson and his wonderful wife, Julie were, alongside other Christians in Murfreesboro, instrumental in the unification of two smaller, struggling congregations within the area into one thriving, cohesive family.
 One key element to the success of their merge was that they viewed themselves not as two merged groups, but as an entirely new congregation, with a history of their own yet to be written.
 Here is how they describe their church family and its mission on their website: